jpbarraca/pynrf24/README.md

 pynrf24
 =======

-Python port of the RF24 (https://github.com/maniacbug/RF24/) library for NRF24L01+ radios, adapted for the BeagleBone Black and the Raspberry Pi.
+Pure python port of the RF24 (https://github.com/maniacbug/RF24/) library for NRF24L01+ radios through SPI.

-All methods were ported and most methods prototypes were kept similar.
-This should facilitate the adaptation of existing code.
+All API methods were ported and prototypes were kept very similar.
+This should facilitate the reuse of code from the STM32 or Arduino platforms.
-Limitations were also ported and unfortunately some bugs may have been introduced.
+The focus of this libary is to provide an API similar to the RF24 driver.
+Therefore, many things are not so pythonic, especially function names.
+The actually implementation is improved from the original RF24 code base and has many bug fixes solved, as well as improved performance.

-For more information regarding how to use this library, check the RF24 documentation: http://maniacbug.github.io/RF24/ Most of the information there will also be valid to this library.
+For more information regarding how to use this library, check the RF24 documentation: http://maniacbug.github.io/RF24/ Most of the information there will also be valid here.

-Tested in a BeagleBoneBlack using spi0 and NRF24L01+ radios.
+Tested on the the BeagleBone Black, Raspberry Pi, and Banana Pi.
-Should work without problems in a Raspberry Pi or with NRF24L01 (non +) radios.
+Should work without problems with NRF24L01 (non +) radios.

 Do not forget to check this [great tutorial](http://www.diyembedded.com/tutorials/nrf24l01_0/nrf24l01_tutorial_0.pdf) or the [original datasheet](http://www.nordicsemi.com/eng/Products/2.4GHz-RF/nRF24L01)